 FormSmarts supports two ways to integrate a form into your website or blog: linking and embedding.
 Embedding lets you place the form on your site alongside other content.
 Linking gives your form its own separate web page.
 Both have advantages and disadvantages.
 Many users think embedding the form into their site gives them more control.
 That’s far from always being the best option.

-Event registration forms and survey forms perform better when accessed buy URL on their own page.
+- Event registration forms and surveys perform better when accessed by URL on their own page

 A word of wisdom: Resist the temptation to systematically embed web forms on your site for irrational reasons “because it gives you more (apparent) control”.
 Some web forms perform better on their own page.